PowerShell/PSReadLine/README.md

 #PSReadLine

-This module replaces the command line editing experience in PowerShell.exe.
+This module replaces the command line editing experience in PowerShell.exe for versions 3 and up.
 It provides:

 * Syntax coloring